jiecchen/StreamLib/Design.md

 ==================

 ## Levels of Implementation
-+ Use Cython or C/C++ to implement the low-level streaming algorithm, which only works for data stream with each item being integer.
++ Use Cython to implement the low-level streaming algorithm, which only works for data stream with each item being integer.
 + Any **iterable**, **hashable** object can be considered as a data stream.
 Each item can be converted to integer using proper hash function on the fly, then feed into the low-level api.